magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_our-real-home.md

 The Buddha said:

-> \\
+> *Aniccā vata saṅkhārā*\\
 > Impermanent, alas, are all conditions,
 >
-> \\
+> *Uppāda-vaya-dhammino*\\
 > Subject to rise and fall.
 >
-> \\
+> *Uppajjitvā nirujjhanti*\\
 > Having arisen, they cease.
 >
-> \\
+> *Tesaṃ vūpasamo sukho.*\\
 > Their stilling is bliss.

-The word refers to this body and mind. are impermanent and unstable.
+The word *saṅkhārā* refers to this body and mind. *Saṅkhārā* are impermanent and unstable.
 Having come into being they disappear, having arisen they pass away, and yet everyone wants them to be permanent.
 This is foolishness.
 Look at the breath.
 Once it’s gone in, it goes out, that’s its nature, that’s how it has to be.
 The inhalations and exhalations have to alternate, there must be change.
 Conditions exist through change, you can’t prevent it.
 Just think, could you exhale without inhaling?
 Would it feel good?
 Or could you just inhale?
 We want things to be permanent but they can’t be, it’s impossible.
 Once the breath has come in, it must go out.
 When it’s gone out it comes back in again, and that’s natural, isn’t it?
 Having been born we get old and then die, and that’s totally natural and normal.
 It’s because conditions have done their job, because the in-breaths and out-breaths have alternated in this way, that the human race is still here today.

 As soon as we are born we are dead.
 Our birth and our death are just one thing.
 It’s like a tree: when there’s a root there must be branches,